Will Allen (safety)

-Will Allen (born June 17, 1982) is a former American football safety.
-Allen played college football for Ohio State University, and received All-American honors.
-He was drafted in the fourth round of the 2004 NFL Draft by the Tampa Bay Buccaneers and also played for the Dallas Cowboys and Pittsburgh Steelers.
+Will Allen (born June 17, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
+Allen played college football for the Ohio State Buckeyes, earning consensus All-American honors in 2003.
+He was selected in the fourth round of the 2004 NFL draft by the Tampa Bay Buccaneers and also played for the Dallas Cowboys and Pittsburgh Steelers.

-Early years
+Early life

 Allen was born in Dayton, Ohio.
 He attended Wayne High School in Huber Heights, Ohio, and played high school football for the Wayne Warriors.
 He was a member of Wayne High School's 1999 Division I State Runner-Up team, along with fellow Ohio State recruit John Hollins.
-His high school jersey #4 is the only number that has been officially retired by Wayne High School.
-Allen was named Division I first-team all-Ohio by The Associated Press for his senior season.
-He was rated as the No.4 defensive back prospect and the No.27 overall prospect in the Midwest by SuperPrep, and rated as the No.53 defensive back prospect in the nation by Rivals100.com.
+His high school jersey number, #4, is the only number that has been officially retired by Wayne High School.
+Allen was named all-Ohio Division I first team by the Associated Press for his senior season.
+He was rated as the 4th defensive back prospect and the 27th overall prospect in the Midwest by Super Prep, and rated as the 53rd defensive back prospect in the country by Rivals100.com.

 College career

 Allen received an athletic scholarship to attend Ohio State University, where he was a four-year letterman for coach Jim Tressel's Ohio State Buckeyes football team from 2000 to 2003.
-As a senior in 2003, he was a consensus first-team All-America selection.
-In his first three seasons at Ohio State he played behind three-time All American Mike Doss, seeing action on the field primarily in nickel coverage on passing downs.
+As a senior in 2003, he was a first-team All-American selection by consensus.
+In his first three seasons at Ohio State, he played behind three-time All-American Mike Doss, primarily in nickel coverage on passing downs.

-Allen is perhaps best remembered among college football fans for two plays made during the 2002 BCS national championship season.
-The first occurred during the 2002 Ohio State-Michigan game, intercepting a pass from Michigan quarterback John Navarre during the closing seconds to preserve the 14–9 victory and an undefeated regular season.
-The second play was only one game later in the 2003 Fiesta Bowl for the national championship.
+Allen is remembered among college football fans for two plays made during the 2002 BCS National Championship season.
+The first occurred during the 2002 Ohio State-Michigan game, when he intercepted a pass from Michigan quarterback John Navarre during the closing seconds to preserve the 14–9 victory and an undefeated regular season.
+The second play was one game later in the 2003 Fiesta Bowl for the national championship game.
 In the second half, Allen tackled Miami running back Willis McGahee and delivered a shoulder blow to his left knee.
-McGahee had to be helped off the field; McGahee suffered ligament damage and was forced to miss his whole rookie year in the NFL.
+McGahee had to be helped off the field; he suffered ligament damage and was forced to miss his entire rookie year in the National Football League.

 Professional career

 Tampa Bay Buccaneers

 Allen played in every game in his rookie year on special teams but saw increasing time as a safety in the final weeks of the season.
 He made his first NFL interception against the Carolina Panthers and his first touchdown in week 6 of the following season against the Miami Dolphins.
-He started eight games in 2005, playing at both free safety and strong safety due to injuries to Jermaine Phillips and Dexter Jackson.
+He started eight games in 2005, playing both free safety and strong safety due to injuries to Jermaine Phillips and Dexter Jackson.